makinacorpus/drupal-markdown/README.txt

 3. Set up a new input format or add Markdown support to an existing format at Administer >> Site configuration >> Input formats

+4. For best security, ensure that the HTML filter is after the Markdown filter on the "Reorder" page of the input format and that only markup you would like to allow in via HTML and/or Markdown is configured to be allowed via the HTML filter.

 Credits
 --------------------------------------------------------------------------------
 Markdown created                     by John Gruber: <http://daringfireball.net>